Martin Rossiter

-Martin Rossiter (born 15 May 1970) is a Welsh singer, who was lead singer of the British indie band Gene from 1993 until their break-up in 2004.
+Martin Rossiter (born 15 May 1970) is a Welsh singer, who was lead singer of the British indie band Gene from 1993 until its break-up in 2004.
 He released a solo album in 2012.

 Career

-Though Gene was labelled as a Britpop band, Rossiter was never happy being included in the genre saying "It was played out under the dirty shadow of the union flag which I always found quite distasteful.
+Though Gene was labelled as a Britpop band, Rossiter was never happy being included in the genre saying, "It was played out under the dirty shadow of the union flag which I always found quite distasteful.
 I never had any desire to represent Great Britain.
 At the time I said that I regarded myself as European rather than British.
 I'm a Socialist and I've always felt very uncomfortable with the idea of nationalism because it can be a very dangerous thing."
-He recorded four albums with the band over the period 1995 to 2001, and performed live until 2004.
+He recorded four albums with the band between 1995 and 2001, and performed live until 2004.

-In addition to writing and recording as a solo artist, he is also a member of the band Call Me Jolene, who released the four-track May EP in 2013.
-He works as a music teacher for BIMM, and artist development officer at Access to Music.
+In addition to writing and recording as a solo artist, he is also a member of the band Call Me Jolene, which released the four-track May EP in 2013.
+He works as a music teacher for British and Irish Modern Music Institute, and artist development officer at Access to Music.

-In 2011 Rossiter made his solo live debut in Brighton, where he performed new material, which was later released as Live at the Unitarian Church.
-His debut solo album The Defenestration of St Martin was released 3 December 2012 on the Drop Anchor Music label.
+In 2011, Rossiter made his solo live debut in Brighton, where he performed new material, which was later released as Live at the Unitarian Church.
+His first solo album, The Defenestration of St Martin, was released on 3 December 2012 on the Drop Anchor Music label.
 He wrote most of the songs on piano over a five-year period and financed the record through crowd-funding.
 Rossiter embarked on a UK tour in support of the album.
 It was followed in 2014 by a live album accompanied by a DVD entitled Live at Bush Hall.

 On 26 August 2019, Rossiter announced a farewell show with full band, performing a one-off career-closing set spanning all areas of Gene and his solo work.
-The show was originally scheduled to take place on 13 June 2020 at the Shepherd's Bush Empire.
-However, the show was repeatedly rescheduled as a result of the COVID-19 pandemic, and eventually took place at the O2 Forum Kentish Town on 20 November 2021, after a one-off warm-up show at Concorde 2 in Brighton on 11 November 2021.
+The show was originally scheduled to take place on 13 June 2020 at the Shepherd's Bush Empire, but it was repeatedly rescheduled as a result of the COVID-19 pandemic and eventually took place at the O2 Forum Kentish Town on 20 November 2021, after a one-off warm-up show at Concorde 2 in Brighton on 11 November 2021.

-Rossiter came out of retirement to participate in a charity fundraising show for Ukrainian refugees: A Night For Ukraine featured a bill of music acts and comedians, and took place on 22 March 2022 at the Shepherd's Bush Empire.
+Rossiter came out of retirement to participate in a charity fundraising show for Ukrainian refugees.
+A Night For Ukraine had a bill of music acts and comedians and took place on 22 March 2022 at the Shepherd's Bush Empire.

+In 2025 Rossiter was confirmed as taking part in his band's Gene reunion gigs.